dagem81/dagem81.github.io/_posts/2025-07-06-attacking-jwts.md

 JWTs are stateless, meaning the web server does not retain any information about the content it has sent to the client and treats each interaction independently.
 The security of JWTs relies on the signing key remaining secret, and the server accepts or denies the client's requests by verifying the token’s signature.
 This statelessness is highly advantageous for scalability as the server does not need to store session information for every active user.
 Instead, it can quickly verify the validity of client requests using the token’s signature.

 However, the flexibility that JWTs offer developers and the stateless nature can also introduce vulnerabilities.
 Improper implementations and misconfigurations surrounding the issuing and verification of the tokens can easily be exploited, allowing attackers to tamper with the tokens.
-The following sections will demonstrate how this is done using BurpSuite on the Portswigger labs.
+The following sections will demonstrate how this is done using Burp Suite on the Portswigger labs.

-## Setting Up BurpSuite
+## Setting Up Burp Suite

 First thing you want to do is install the JWT Editor Extension from the BAppStore.
 This extension has features like highlighting requests that have JWTs and many more which will be showcased throughout.
 ![img-description](/assets/JWT_Editor.png)